warpr/wald-mint/README.md

 Short URIs
 ----------

-The zbase32 value returned by newId uniquely identifies a resource in your system (assuming you picked a unique prefix).
+The zbase32 value returned by newEntity uniquely identifies a resource in your system (assuming you picked a unique prefix).
 One use for this raw identifier (instead of the full uri) is to create short URIs.
-As a convenience newId() will do this for you if you specify a shortUri in the configuration.
+As a convenience newEntity() will do this for you if you specify a shortUri in the configuration.
 Example:

     const mint = require ('wald-mint');